How putting your marriage first makes you a better parent and leaves your children happier. Your kids NEED you to put your marriage first.

 - Have a set time.
 We all know if you have a regular time set aside for things like this, you have a great chance for success.
 Exercising, praying, scripture study, etc. You are more likely to succeed if you set a time.

 - Make the time work for your family.
 It is usually advised in the Babywise books to do couch time as soon as Dad gets home from work.
-My husband gets home so early that the kids are both usually asleep still.
-For us, we need a different time of day to do couch time in front of the kids.
+When our kids were little, my husband got home so early that the kids were usually asleep still.
+For us, we needed a different time of day to do couch time in front of the kids.
 Don’t think you can’t do couch time if dad gets home at a time that makes immediate couch time impossible.
 There are benefits to doing it first thing (shows child priorities of parents), but don’t let that prevent you from doing it at all.

 - Sit and talk one-on-one for 15 minutes.